RAID Data RecoveryRAID 5 Data Recovery

 After the recovery, we applied settings and restored the virtual machine.
 The backup of the virtual machine was imported to VMM, and the client could turn on the virtual machine in the VMM console.

 There are also simple situations – deleted files inside a fully working virtual machine on a healthy drive.
-But our practice mainly consists of solving complex problems – failed disks, destroyed RAID arrays, and other damage at all data storage levels simultaneously.
+But our practice mainly consists of solving complex problems simultaneously – failed disks, destroyed RAID arrays, and other damage at all data storage levels.
+If you are experiencing the same failure problem, please fill out a request form, and our dedicated customer service representative will contact you shortly.

 Frequently Asked Questions